 In cycling there is not much to wear, even if you wear your watch on your wrist and it is not facing the sky.
 Here are five graphs of different Garmin devices.

-As the speed is higher when cycling, the tracks are much more stable and draw the contour of the road perfectly.
-Just look at these "S's" where adding up the uphill and downhill there are a total of 10 lines (5 uphill, 5 downhill).
-Except for the section of the roundabout where there is a separation, there is no difference in all of them.
+Since the speed is higher when cycling, the tracks are much more stable and perfectly draw the contour of the road.
+Just look at these "eses" where adding uphill and downhill there are a total of 10 lines (5 uphill, 5 downhill).
+Except for the section of the traffic circle where there is separation, there is no difference in all of them.